Lab Members

 Lydia Fuller-Hall

-Lydia is a biology major and interested in the role of microbes in driving disease resistance.
+Lydia graduated from Emory University with a biology and English double major.
+Lydia is interested in the role of microbes in driving disease resistance.
 Lydia is using antibiotics to disrupt microbial gut communities of monarch butterflies to study the role of gut microbes in conferring resistance to a protozoan parasite infection.

-Emma is a pre-dental biology major and interested in monarch biology and host-parasite interactions.
-She is studying the role of milkweed chemicals in providing resistance to parasite infection in monarch butterflies.
+Markelle is biology major at Georgia State University, and joined the SURE program to study the role of milkweed chemicals in providing resistance to parasite infection in monarch butterflies.

 Tristan Olpin